janbaudisch/human/README.md

 # human

-> Converts a numeric litaral into an human-readable format.
+> Converts a numeric litaral into a human-readable format.

 ## Installation